SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 Now, if you want to get the number of requests which came from America in your dashboard, your can modify the dashboard query to look like this.

-4. Than replace the above with the following to see the requests from America.
+4. Then replace the above with the following to see the requests from America.
 .
 ```
 SELECT